rukiya06/DSA/Python_Day6/README.md

-Pancake Sort
+# Pancake Sort

-Description
-This is a Python implementation of the Pancake Sort algorithm.
-The algorithm sorts a list of integers by repeatedly flipping prefixes of the list to move the largest unsorted element to its correct position, similar to flipping pancakes in a stack.
+Pancake Sort is a sorting algorithm that sorts a sequence by repeatedly flipping (reversing) prefixes of the list.
+The algorithm is inspired by the process of sorting pancakes in a stack with a spatula.

-During the sorting process, the code prints each flip operation showing the prefix length flipped and the current state of the array.

-How It Works
+## How Pancake Sort Works

-Find the maximum element in the unsorted prefix.
+- Find the largest unsorted element in the array.

-Flip the prefix up to that maximum element to bring it to the front.
+- Flip the array up to the position of this element to bring it to the front.

-Flip the prefix up to the current unsorted size to move the maximum element to its correct sorted position.
+- Flip the entire unsorted portion to move the largest element to its correct position at the end.

-Repeat until the entire list is sorted.
+- Repeat for the remaining unsorted portion.

+## Time Complexity

+- Worst Case: O(n²)
+- Best Case: O(n²)
+- Average Case: O(n²)

+## Space Complexity

+- O(1) (In-place sorting)